Resende-Lab/Graciano_skNIR_Phenomic_Seleciton/README.md

 BLUE_BLUP_C19:BLUEs and BLUPs for the traits assessed in Citra in 2019.
 BLUE_BLUP_C21: BLUEs and BLUPs for the traits assessed in Citra in 2021.
 BLUE_BLUP_C22: BLUEs and BLUPs for the traits assessed in Citra in 2022.
 DH_24: Germination rate from double haploids selected with phenomic selection and assessed in Citra in 2024.
+geno_calls: Information on which lines in the diversity panel have the genes sugary1 (su1) and/or shrunken2 (sh2).

 **2.Analysis:**
 Prediction_models_CV1: Preprocessing phenomic data and predictions models with CV1 cross-validation.